bergoid/rabot/README.rst

       two.txt

   The command and its output look like this:
-      user@host ~ $ tgz-files filelist.txt .
+      user@host ~ $ tgzfiles filelist.txt .
       /home/user/one.txt
       /home/user/two.txt
       /home/user/20140519142819_5sp.tgz

-  See also: 'tgz-folder', 'tgz-this'
+  See also: 'tgzdir'

 timestamp-id
 ------------